angular-starter-kit/starter-kit/README.md

 The default build environment is `production`.
 See [this documentation](docs/build-environments.md) for more details about multiple build environments management.

+You can disable opening automatically your default browser when using the `serve` commands by using the flag `--skip-open`.

 # Coding guides

 - [JavaScript](docs/coding-guides/javascript.md)